 High School Confidential

 Has Facebook made high school reunions irrelevant?
 These things used to be a big deal before the internet put us in constant contact with all of our old friends.
 Nowadays, they seem pretty pointless.
-In any case, comedies about reunions can still be fun, as evidenced by ‘Romy and Michele’s High School Reunion‘ and ‘Grosse Point Blank‘.
+In any case, comedies about reunions can still be fun, as evidenced by ‘Romy and Michele’s High School Reunion‘ and ‘Grosse Pointe Blank‘.

-Admittedly, ‘High Fidelity‘ has little to do with this high school theme, but it stars John Cusack, and I have nowhere else to put it, so I’m just going to list it in the same category as ‘Grosse Point Blank’.
+Admittedly, ‘High Fidelity‘ has little to do with this high school theme, but it stars John Cusack, and I have nowhere else to put it, so I’m just going to list it in the same category as ‘Grosse Pointe Blank’.
 I don’t pretend that this makes much logical sense, but it’s what’s happening anyway.

 If you still haven’t quite come to terms with the loss of Whitney Houston, and you’ve already played your copy of ‘The Bodyguard’ too many times to count, you may be ready to revisit her performance in Penny Marshall’s rom-com ‘The Preacher’s Wife‘, a remake of the (far superior) 1947 film ‘The Bishop’s Wife’.
 I’d rather just wait for the original, but I will admit that Whitney (when she was sober) and Denzel Washington make a very attractive couple.